rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - sortOrder - SortOrder: Sort order of result.
     - filter - list of MosaicStorageLocationFilterInputs: Specification on how to filter a list of Mosaic Storage Locations.
 - Returns list of MosaicStorageLocations.
-### notifications
-List notifications.

-- There are 5 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - filter - NotificationListFilterInput: Filter for notifications.
-- Returns NotificationConnection.
 ### oauthcodesforedgereg
 Reply for request to download Rubrik Edge from Rubrik Security Cloud.